xiaojieliu123/xiaojieliu1234.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
 subtitle: <a href='#'>Northwestern University, Kellogg School of Mnagement</a>.
- Contacts: xiaojie.liu@kellogg.northwestern.edu

 profile:
   align: right
   image: me.png
   image_circular: false # crops the image to make it circular

-news: true # includes a list of news items
+news: false # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

 I am a Ph.D. candidate in Managerial Economics and Strategy at Northwestern University Kellogg School of Management.
 My research interests include business cycle and growth.
 In my research, I propose minimalist theory to explain empirically documented phenomena.